 The Frozen Ever After Dessert party is great for families and couples alike.
 It requires reservations and includes exclusive seating for watching the fireworks along with Frozen themed desserts to eat during the show.

-Word to the wise: Seating is so spectacularly close to the show that debris may fly toward your table.
+Word to the wise: Seating is so excitingly close to the show that debris may fly toward your table.
 For those with allergies or breathing problems, take this into consideration.

 Epcot Forever Dining Package